canada-ca/canada-ca.github.io/_posts/2021-04-08-using-interactive-questions.md

 ## Proven, user-tested pattern that improves task success

 People are not looking for information on Canada.ca - they’re looking for **answers**, personalized to their situation and what they have to do next.
-In situations where there’s complexity or math involved, you can improve task success by helping people through their journey with interactive questions and answers.
+In situations where there’s complexity or math involved, you can improve task success by helping people through their journey.

 Consider the matter of deciding whether to get a visa or eTA to visit Canada.